IBM-Cloud/vpc-migration-tools/os-precheck-scripts/README.md

 script can be used if you are planning to do the migration yourself or use in conjunction with VPC+ Cloud Migration tool.

-**Note:** Pre-check not required for IBM Cloud classic VSI migration.
+**Note:** Ignore DHCP failure when executing pre-check script for IBM Cloud classic VSI migration.

 The script checks the following:
 - Check for minimum supported operating systems which are as follows: